 - Analytic platform restrictions (although Google Analytics is accepted)

-- A complicated process for inserting ads on your pages, and…
+- A complicated process for inserting ads on your pages, and

-- Difficulties switching back from AMP.
+- Difficulties to switch back from AMP.

-AMP Improves Page Speed and Search Rankings
+1: Google AMP Improves Page Speed and Search Rankings

-While AMP mobile pages is not an explicit factor in search rankings, Google’s update does prioritize web pages with minimal load times.
+While AMP pages are not an explicit factor in search rankings, Google’s update does prioritize web pages with minimal load times.
 As a result, improving mobile page speed may show an improvement for a website’s overall rankings in mobile searches.

 Also, lighter coding enables you to store content within Google AMP Cache.
 The cache version enables content to be preloaded and instantly delivered to users.
-Faster-loading websites are not only better for the user experience and SEO, speed can also impact your business’s bottom line.
+Faster-loading websites are not only better for the user experience and SEO, but speed can also impact your business’s bottom line.

 Overall revenue from the mobile site also increased by 99%.
 In addition, Pinterest rebuilt its pages to enhance performance.
 What was the result?

-Improves server performance
+2: Accelerated Mobile Pages Improves server performance

 - AMP CDN: Also known as AMP Cache, the proxy-based content delivery network (CDN) caches AMP content for fast delivery.
 AMP CDN caches all valid AMP content.

-Accelerated mobile pages does limit certain web design elements that are available to developers, to ensure optimal website performance.
+Accelerated mobile pages limit certain web design elements that are available to developers to ensure optimal website performance.
 The following touches on some of these established limitations.

 Cascading Style Sheets (CSS) is used to style web pages written in a markup language, including font, color, spacing, formatting, and layout.
-However, since the goal of AMP mobile pages is to create a uniform style for all sites, CSS is still important.
-However, some functionalities are removed to improve the loading speed.
+However, since the goal of AMP mobile pages is to create a uniform style for all websites, CSS is still essential.
+Nevertheless, some functionalities are removed to improve the loading speed.

 These CSS limitations include: